ArunPalaniappan/Data-Driven-Projects/README.md

 # Data-Viz

-This is a visualisation of the Irris flower data set
+This is a visualisation of the Iris flower data set